ARM-software/CMSIS-Stream/Documentation/Events.md

 - `kDebug` : Any debug action that may be implemented by the node

 In generate, nodes are initialized in their C++ constructors.
-Some nodes may require more complex initializations that could fail.
+Some nodes may require more complex initializations that could fail and should do those initializations with `init` method if possible.
+When the initializations may take too much time, it is possible to use events to do an asynchronous initialization with some nodes.

 Some events have been defined to handle this: